 If we return to the Firefox Monitor home page there is also a section that shows the most recent breach and displays links to guidance and tips on improving your overall online security.
 Clicking on any of the guidance links will take you to the Security Tips page.

 - Click on the individual links for guidance on creating strong passwords, using password managers, what to do after a data breach and the steps you can take to protect your online identity.

 If you click on the Breaches link at the top you will be able to search the full database of known breaches dating back to 2007.
 You can search for a specific service / company here and see if they have been compromised.
-Information includes: when the breach occured and what data was stolen.
+Information includes: when the breach occurred and what data was stolen.

 Signing in to a Firefox account enables you to sign up for alerts to get notified of any future breaches.
 It's a really useful feature which could be the different between having your account hacked or not.

 You can sign in at the top right of the screen, or if you are on the home page there is also a sign in link at the bottom as well as a Sign up for Alerts button to sign up for a Firefox account if you do not currently have one.

 Once signed in, the Firefox Monitor home page will change to display a personalised breach summary.
 The breach summary will list how many email addresses are being monitored (you can monitor as many email addresses as you like), how many data breaches have occurred and if you have marked these as resolved or not.
 You can manually mark a data breached as resolved if you feel you have taken the recommended steps to mitigate the breach, for example changing your password.

 So how do you add different email addresses to your monitor list?